 Nerve Conduction Study in progress in our clinic

-Nerve conduction and EMG studies, by way of evaluating disorders of peripheral nerves and/or muscles.
+Nerve conduction Studies, by way of evaluating disorders of peripheral nerves and/or muscles.
 Typical disorders of this type include carpal tunnel entrapment, peripheral neuropathy, peripheral-nerve injuries and muscular dystrophies.

 - Carpal Tunnel Syndrome